Sorghum: Benefits, Recipes, Health Risks, And More

 There are several studies linking the phytochemicals in sorghum to cancer-inhibiting properties.
 A study published in the Journal Of Oxidative Medicine and Cellular Longevity reports the anticancer activity of sorghum bran in human colon cancer cells (10).

-Another study suggests the role of high-polyphenol sorghum bran extract inhibits cancer cell growth through ROS induction, cell cycle arrest, and apoptosisi XA biological process where the body cells destroy themselves when triggered by stimuli, like radiation therapy, medicine, or a pathogen.
+Another study suggests the role of high-polyphenol sorghum bran extract inhibits cancer cell growth through ROS induction, cell cycle arrest, and apoptosisi A biological process where the body cells destroy themselves when triggered by stimuli, like radiation therapy, medicine, or a pathogen.
 (11).
 The current results look promising but require further research to understand underlying mechanisms of action and scope in therapeutic application.

 4. May Improve Bone Health

 Research shows that Wistar rats fed a sorghum diet consumed less food and gained less weight compared to those fed with the control diet.
-However, the efficiency of all diets was similar.

 Calcium intake was lower in animals fed a sorghum diet, and it was related to the lower total intake of these animals.
 Though the research on the bone-strengthening effects of sorghum is inconclusive, you can still include it in your diet occasionally.